-5.1 Course development and approval
+6.1 Course development and approval

-Comprehensive course development processes are detailed in the Course and Subject Policy, and the Course Development, Review and Approval Procedures.
+Course development and approval processes are detailed in the Course and Subject Policy, and the Course Development, Review and Approval Procedures.
 They provide a framework for the design of new courses of study and articulates the internal approval processes for the delivery of all courses of study leading to a higher education qualification.
 These course approval processes are overseen by the Academic Board as the peak academic governance body at the Institution.